-Have you ever hooked a poor little worm onto the end of a line and cast it out there?
-Well, then, you know about waiting.
-And waiting.
-And waiting.
-If you enjoy the outdoors, the fresh breeze, the solitude, the time to contemplate the world’s problems and possibilities, then all that waiting is really not a problem.
+If you've ever attempted to go fishing, you know that to begin, you hook a worm onto the end of a line and cast it out into the water.
+Then, you wait—and you keep waiting.
+If you enjoy the outdoors, the fresh breeze, the solitude, the time to contemplate the world’s problems and possibilities, then all that waiting is no problem.
 You’re happy with the plan—hook, line, sinker, and worm.

-But if you came to catch fish, to feed your hungry family or supply all those restaurants that are depending on you, the waiting is excruciating and expensive.
+But if you came to catch fish, feed your hungry family, or supply restaurants that are depending on you, the waiting is excruciating and expensive.
 You’re starting to see the analogy, aren’t you?

 How Inbound Marketing is Like Fishing

-Salespeople used to wait for the bass to bite, excuse me, wait for the phone to ring.
-Or wait for the marketing department to pass along a precious lead.
-Or go out and try to find leads of their own, probably using worms that weren’t nearly as appealing as the worms that weren’t working very well for the folks in marketing.
+Salespeople used to wait for the bass to bite...or wait for the phone to ring.
+They would wait for the marketing department to pass along a precious lead or wait to go out and try to find leads of their own—probably using dried worms.
 The wait was excruciating.
 And anytime a salesperson isn’t selling, that’s expensive.

 Serious amateur anglers have all sorts of high-tech tools now that enable them to wait less and catch more.
 Professional fisherpeople have equipment and systems that go far beyond what the amateurs have.
 Their hourly catch rate certainly makes it seem as though the fish are swimming right toward them.
 The analogy is working even better now, eh?

-You’ll enjoy this short video that LeadG2 President Matt Sunshine put together about inbound marketing and Fishing:
+Enjoy this short video that LeadG2 Managing Partner Matt Sunshine put together about inbound marketing and fishing: